Lawrence Photographic

 Some of my monochrome images -

-You don't have to splash out a horrendous amount of money to enjoy the 'Leica Experience', the Fujifilm X100V camera features an (Leica Style) optical viewfinder and at the flick of a switch the viewfinder can change to an electronic viewfinder.
+You don't have to splash out a horrendous amount of money to enjoy the 'Leica Experience', the Fujifilm X100VI camera features an (Leica Style) optical viewfinder and at the flick of a switch the viewfinder can change to an electronic viewfinder.
 It is equipped with a fixed 23mm f2 lens with a 35mm field of view.

-Ted Forbes video review is worth checking out -
+A video review worth checking out -

 Working with a Smartphone